Henry John Temple, 3rd Viscount Palmerston: Support for revolutions abroad

-The Revolutions of 1848 spread like a conflagration through Europe, and shook every throne on the Continent except those of Russian empire, Ottoman empire, Spain, and Belgium.
+The Revolutions of 1848 spread like a conflagration through Europe, and shook every throne on the Continent except those of Russian Empire, Ottoman Empire, Spain, and Belgium.
 Palmerston sympathised openly with the revolutionary party abroad.
 In particular, he was a strong advocate of national self-determination, and stood firmly on the side of constitutional liberties on the Continent.
 Despite this, he was bitterly opposed to Irish independence, and deeply hostile to the Young Ireland movement.

 Italian independence

 No state was regarded by him with more aversion than Austria.
 Yet, his opposition to Austria was chiefly based upon its occupation of northeastern Italy and its Italian policy.
 Palmerston maintained that the existence of Austria as a great power north of the Alps was an essential element in the system of Europe.
 Antipathies and sympathies had a large share in the political views of Palmerston, and his sympathies had ever been passionately awakened by the cause of Italian independence.
-He supported the Sicilians against the King of Naples, and even allowed arms to be sent them from the Royal Arsenal, Woolwich.
-Although he had endeavoured to restrain the King of Sardinia from his rash attack on the superior forces of Austria, he obtained for him a reduction of the penalty of defeat.
+He supported the Sicilians against King Ferdinand II of the Two Sicilies, and even allowed arms to be sent them from the Royal Arsenal, Woolwich.
+Although he had endeavoured to restrain King Charles Albert of Sardinia from his rash attack on the superior forces of Austria, he obtained for him a reduction of the penalty of defeat.
 Austria, weakened by the revolution, sent an envoy to London to request the mediation of Britain, based on a large cession of Italian territory.
 Palmerston rejected the terms he might have obtained for Piedmont.
 After a couple of years this wave of revolution was replaced by a wave of reaction.